zmike/zmike.github.io/_posts/2023-02-08-separable.md

 * storage images
 * bindless descriptors

-This is nice since it keeps the codepaths for handling each set working at a descriptor-type level, making it easy to abstract while remaining performant*.\
+This is nice since it keeps the codepaths for handling each set working at a descriptor-type level, making it easy to abstract while remaining performant\*.\
-* according to me
+\* according to me

 When doing the pipeline library split above, however, this is not possible.
 The infinite wisdom of the GPL spec allows for independent sets between libraries, which is to say that library A can use set X, library B can use set Y, and the resulting pipeline will use sets X and Y.

-But it doesn't provide for any sort of merging of sets, which means that zink's entire descriptor architecture is effectively incompatible with GPL.
+But it doesn't provide for any sort of merging of sets, which means that zink's entire descriptor architecture is effectively incompatible with this use of GPL.

 ## And That's Fine
 Totally fine.
 I wanted to write some brand new, bespoke, easily-breakable descriptor code anyway, and this gives me the perfect excuse to orphan some breathtakingly smart code in a way that will never be detected by CI.